viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ## Configure the ML model and vision services

-The `filter_camera` module filters image data based on your trained ML model, and so requires that your machine has the ML model service and vision service configured.
+The `filtered-camera` module filters image data based on your trained ML model, and so requires that your machine has the ML model service and vision service configured.

 - The [ML model service](/ml/) enables your machine to deploy a machine learning (ML) model to be used by other services.
 - The [vision service](/ml/vision/) enables your machine's camera to detect objects defined in the ML model on its own.